Matej Oravec

-Matej Oravec (born 30 March 1998) is a Slovak professional footballer who plays as a centre-back or defensive midfielder for Železiarne Podbrezová.
+Matej Oravec (born 30 March 1998) is a Slovak professional footballer who plays as a centre-back or defensive midfielder.

 Club career

 Spartak Trnava

 Oravec made his professional Fortuna Liga debut for Spartak Trnava against Podbrezová on 17 July 2016.
+He was nominated for the 2018 Golden Boy award after being part of the title-winning Trnava side in the 2017–18 season.

 Philadelphia Union

 On 20 January 2020, Oravec moved to MLS side Philadelphia Union.

-He was loaned to Železiarne Podbrezová in July 2021.
-Philadelphia Union and Oravec mutually agree to part ways on 7 July 2022.
+Having not played a minute for Union, he returned to Slovakia on a loan deal to Železiarne Podbrezová in July 2021.
+He made his move to Podbrezová permanent ahead of the 2022–23 season.